Understanding The NCAA Transfer Portal

 By Michael J. Smith, ForeCollegeGolf

-In October 2018, the NCAA modified the rules for transferring from “permission to contact” to “notification to transfer”, which has made it much easier for student-athletes to freely transfer from school to school.
 Essentially, in order to initiate the transfer, all a player has to do is notify their athletic department they would like to transfer and within 48 hours the school is required to add them to the online transfer portal.
-The recent rule change removes the step where the Coach has to “give permission” for that player to speak with other schools.
+The recent rule change removes the step where the Coach has to “give permission” for that player to speak with other schools. (note: It’s still important to speak with your Coach beforehand to inform them of your intentions and keep the relationship on good terms)

 Surprisingly, since these changes took place, we’ve seen an 8% surge of players in the NCAA Transfer portal in all sports.